cornernote/yii-email-module/README.md

 Download the [latest version](https://github.com/cornernote/yii-email-module/archive/master.zip) and move the `email` folder into your `protected/modules` folder.

 In addition the following are required:
 * [YiiStrap](http://www.getyiistrap.com) for the interface elements.
-Please follow their Getting Started giude to setup the aliases and components for your application.
+Please follow their Getting Started guide to setup the aliases and components for your application.
 * [SwiftMailer](http://swiftmailer.org/) to send emails.
 Please download and setup the swiftMailerPath as per the Configuration below.
 * [MustachePHP](https://github.com/bobthecow/mustache.php) to render database templates.
 Please download and setup the mustachePath as per the Configuration below.